A geometrically aware auto-encoder for multi-texture synthesis: Method

 \subsection{Losses}

 We further constrain the texture synthesis process using the following losses.
-To compensate for low-frequency artifacts created by the optimization from \cite{gatys2015texture}, we add the spectral loss $\mathcal{L}_{Spe}$ from \cite{NeuralTextureGonthier} (equation 3.3) to force the spectrum of the generated image to match the input's spectrum.
+To compensate for low-frequency artifacts created by the optimization from \cite{gatys2015texture}, we add the spectral loss $\mathcal{L}_{Spe}$ from \cite{NeuralTextureGonthier} (Equation (3.3)) to force the spectrum of the generated image to match the input's spectrum.
+This loss complements the texture loss, providing necessary information to the network to align the generated periodic content in $I_2=G(E(I_1))$ with the input image $I_1$.

-Using sliced histogram matching \cite{sliced_color}, we also implement a color histogram loss between $I_1$ and $I_2=G(E(I_1))$:
+Using sliced histogram matching \cite{sliced_color}, we also implement a color histogram loss between $I_1$ and $I_2$:

-Here $x$ denotes a randomly sampled color vector along which to perform color histogram matching.
+Here $x$ denotes a randomly sampled color vector along which to perform color histogram matching, and $sort_x$ is the operation that sorts all pixels of an image accordingly to the value of the projection of the pixels's color value onto $x$.
+By randomly sampling $x$, we approximate a color histogram distance between $I_1$ and $I_2$.

 Our final optimization objective reads: